Tarago, New South Wales: Woodlawn Bioreactor

 Waste company Collex (now Veolia) had examined both the Woodlawn site and others during the 1990s as a new site to house Sydney's waste, and eventually were given approval to use the site in 2002.
 As part of their agreement, Collex promised to pay out the workers' entitlements.
 They planned to run six 55-car trains a week between a waste transfer station in the Sydney suburb of Clyde and sidings off the Bombala railway line near the mine.
 These would take, at full capacity, 400,000 tonnes of putrescible waste a year, up to 20% of Sydney's waste.
+Since 1 July 2017, the Woodlawn Mechanical and Biological Treatment facility has received residual municipal waste (red-bin waste) from several local government areas in metropolitan Sydney.
+Participating councils have included the former municipalities of Ashfield, Leichhardt, Botany, Rockdale and Kogarah, as well as the Burwood, Waverley, Woollahra, Ku-ring-gai, Willoughby, North Sydney, Lane Cove and Hunters Hill local government areas.
+Following local government amalgamations, waste has also been received from the successor councils of Bayside Council and Georges River Council.

 The project was highly controversial, especially in regard to the shipping of waste by train.
 Residents of Clyde and neighbouring Auburn in Sydney opposed the mine's approval on environmental grounds and took the company to court to try to stop the project.
 The New South Wales Land and Environment Court ruled in their favour, finding that the transfer station would cause significant air pollution problems.
 However, the court's decision was overturned by the New South Wales Government, led by Bob Carr, with bipartisan agreement by special legislation.
 The Government, in doing this, stressed the need for a new waste site for Sydney and the need to pay the mine workers' entitlements.
 The mine finally reopened on 7 September 2004, with mine workers receiving their entitlements shortly afterwards.
 An intermodal transfer station was built just outside the township of Tarago, at Crisps Creek.

 Today, the mine site is being used for developments in green energy while still providing for Sydney's waste disposal.
 The owners of the mine, Veolia, plan to begin using the mine in late 2007 to harvest methane gas and use it for electricity to cut down the greenhouse gas emissions from the mine.
 The company also plans to use the organic waste in the site, once broken down, for fertiliser.
 In 2005, the Government also gave approval to Veolia to build a $96 million, 25-tower wind farm at the site, which would generate enough electricity to power 22,000 homes.
 However, as existing quotas on greenhouse gases at State and Commonwealth levels were being fulfilled at that time, the project was postponed in July 2006 until renewable energy targets were raised.